TKouyama/SP_LunarCal_example/README.md

 # SP_LunarCal_example

-This is an official implementation of a paper "Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors", Kouyama et al., 2016, PSS.
+This is an official implementation of a paper "Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors", Kouyama et al., 2016, PSS, for simulating a Moon observation with a 2D imaging sensor from a specific location.

+---

 Example code to read SP map model.